linqgg/docs/docs/introduction.md

 #### Authorized

-After the user is authorized through the application, all operations occur on behalf of the user account registered in LinQ Wallet.
+After the user is authorized through the application, all operations occur on behalf of the user account registered in LinQ services.
 This allows you to have full access to all the features provided by LinQ services.
 In particular, go through KYC, withdraw the money you win to your wallet and then to a bank account or card, or use it in other games.

 ### Check location